 Some energy companies offer incentives or programs where energy costs at certain times are lower (usually at night).
 So, if you can plan accordingly, you could save more.

-20. Energy audit
+39. Energy audit

-An energy audit or assessment helps you to learn about your energy consumption and where you can be less wasteful.
+A home energy audit or assessment helps you to learn about your energy consumption and where you can be less wasteful.